Markin-Wang/XProNet/README.md

 After downloading the datasets, put them in the directory `data`.

 ## Pseudo Label Generation
-You can generate the pesudo label for each dataset by leveraging the automatic labller [ChexBert](https://github.com/stanfordmlgroup/CheXbert).
+You can generate the pesudo label for each dataset by leveraging the automatic labeler  [ChexBert](https://github.com/stanfordmlgroup/CheXbert).

 We also provide the generated labels in the files directory.